-These arrangements are required to be shared with the Department for Education and published by 30 June 2019, and in place by 30 September 2019.
+These arrangements were required to be shared with the Department for Education and published by 30 June 2019, and in place by 30 September 2019.

-This document sets out the outline proposals for the Barking and Dagenham Safeguarding Partnership to be published alongside our plans for implementing these arrangements by 30 September 2019.
-It also sets out our intentions for further developing our partnership arrangements post-implementation.
+This document summarises the published arrangements alongside our plans for implementing these arrangements by 30 September 2019.
+It also sets out our intentions for further developing our partnership arrangements between now and September.